joakim/iota-uri-scheme/README.md

 ### Query parameters

 - value: Transfer value (see below)
-- tag: A short tag to be attached to the transfer
+- tag: A short tag to be published with the transfer
-- message: A message to be attached to the transfer
+- message: A message to be published with the transfer
 - other: Other parameters for future extensions (see below)

 #### Transfer value